chauff/cse1500-web-transcripts/Lecture-1.md

 - Describe how web servers and clients interact with each other.
 - Write HTTP messages that request web resources from web servers and understand the responses.
 - Describe the different components of URLs and their purpose.
-- Understand and employ basic HTTP authentication.
+- Understand and employ HTTP authentication.
-- Explain the difference between HTTP and HTTPS.

 ## World Wide Web vs. Internet